 - Proposed title of project

 - Hypothesis/es

 - Goals of project

 - Brief description of project design and methodology, including an estimation of time required (e.g. for patient recruitment, data analysis, etc.)

 - Composition of the study team (Note: community physicians are encouraged to partner with academic-based investigators)

-Letter of intent submission portal can be accessed online at this link.
+LOI should be submitted online at this link.

 Application Instructions